Kit List for Winter Mountaineering & Climbing

 - Personal First Aid Kit – Plasters and blister kit.
 Personal medication.
 Sun cream and lip stick for courses later in the winter.

-- Goggles – Cheap goggles are a false economy.
+- Goggles & Sunglasses – Ski goggles are an important item in snowy / windy weather, which is common!
 Sunglasses for the optimistic!

 - Mobile Phone – Always worth taking your mobile on the hill.
-Small Ortileeb waterproof bag recommended.
+Small Ortileeb waterproof bag / plastic bag recommended.